tatumizer/pigeon_map/README.md

 Now let's consider an abstract problem.
 We have an array of N unique 31-bit numbers h[i], and we want to find a function f such as f(h[i]) produces unique (!) values in the range, say, 0..255.
 Obvious way to do that is just to take 8 bits 0..7 from each h[i].
-If they are unqiue, we are done.
+If they are unique, we are done.
 If not, we try bits 1..8, then 2..9 etc - after a number of attempts, we have a good chance to succeed (see below)

 Now that we have unique small hashCodes, the task is trivial.

-Suppose sh("foo")=0x15, sh("bar")=0xFE, sh("baz") = 0x2A, whene sh(x) is a "small hash code".
+Suppose sh("foo")=0x15, sh("bar")=0xFE, sh("baz") = 0x2A, where sh(x) is a "small hash code".

 We create a table of 256 entries initialized to -1, and set